smoeding/puppet-openssl/REFERENCE.md

 ### <a name="openssl_cert"></a>`openssl_cert`

+**This type is still beta!**

 The type takes a Certificate Signing Request (create by `openssl_request` for example) and an issuer certificate and key as input to generate a signed certificate.

-To create a selfsigned certificate, set `issuer_key` to the same key that was used to create the request.
+To create a self-signed certificate, set `issuer_key` to the same key that was used to create the request.
 Otherwise `issuer_cert` and `issuer_key` should point to your CA certificate and key.

 The type uses a random 128 bit number as serial number.

 The certificate validity starts the moment the certificate is signed and terminates as defined by the parameter `days`.
-In addition the expiration time of the cerificate is limited by the validity of your CA certificate.
+The expiration time of the cerificate is additionally limited by the validity of your CA certificate unless you create a self-signed.

 The parameters `copy_request_extensions` and `omit_request_extensions`
 can be used to specifically allow or deny some extensions from the